 You can also squish the paratha in your palms (take care as they will be hot) so that the layers are visible and then serve.

 Some people prefer to have plain paratha or this laccha paratha with their morning breakfast.
-I enjoy paratha with my morning cup of hot tea or sometimes with a side vegetable dish or pickle.
+I enjoy paratha with my morning cup of hot chai or sometimes with a side vegetable dish or pickle.

 More paratha recipes